 Bottom line

-Sony is offering up a lot of new features, but Microsoft finely tuned a formula that was near-perfect to begin with.
-Whatever the case, both seem like they'll feel right at home next-generation.
-Those looking for an immersive experience will no doubt want to get their hands on the DualSense with its adaptive triggers and precise haptic feedback.
+Sony is offering up many new features, but Microsoft finely-tuned a formula that was near-perfect to start.
+Whatever the case, both feel right at home in this new generation.
+Those looking for an immersive experience will undoubtedly want to get their hands on the DualSense with its adaptive triggers and precise haptic feedback.

 A strong upgrade